bsc-wdc/notebooks/README.md

 ## Troubleshooting

 * ISSUE 1: Cannot connect using docker pull.
-The docker service is not running:
+  REASON: *The docker service is not running*:
 ```
 # Error messsage:
 Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?